Florida deputy shoots alligator to save 15-year-old girl

 Jordan was unable to reach the shoreline as the alligator chased her.
 She scrambled up a tree where she clung, screaming as her parents called 911.

 "I'm at Freak Creek, my daughter is stuck in a freaking tree and there's gators surrounding her!
 We can't get her out!
-Please, she's 15," Broderick's mother pleaded to a dispatcher in audio obtained by NBC News affiliate WESH.
+Please, she's 15," Jordan's mother pleaded to a dispatcher in audio obtained by NBC News.

+Through sobs, the mother, whose name is redacted, tells the dispatcher during the more than seven-minute call that there are gators on land and in the water surrounding Jordan.

-When told by the dispatcher that it could take as long as 20 minutes for a marine unit to get to the area, the mother said, “Oh my god!
-My daughter is going to be f------ dead!” according to the Associated Press.
+Toward the end of the call, the dispatcher tells the mother that it could take as long as 20 minutes for a marine unit to get to the area.
+The mother replies, “Oh my god!
+My daughter is going to be f------ dead!”

-About 30 minutes after Broderick climbed up the tree, Lake County Sheriff's Deputy Mitch Blackmon arrived and he heard the teen screaming.
+About 30 minutes after Jordan climbed up the tree, Lake County Sheriff's Deputy Mitch Blackmon arrived and he heard the teen screaming, according to a police report.
 The marine unit hadn't arrived yet, and as Blackmon approached the scene he could hear the alligator hissing, unfazed by his presence.

-According to the AP, the alligator started moving toward Blackmon, causing him to fire at it with his rifle.
-One bullet struck the alligator in the head.

-It sank below the water and did not resurface, according to the Lake County Sheriff's Office.
+In the report, Blackmon said that when he arrived at the scene only the single hissing 11-foot alligator was in the water at the base of the tree where Jordan, who was becoming exhausted, had climbed up.

+"My presence failed to scare the alligator away and it began encroaching on my area at which time I fired a one single 223 round from my Bushmaster AR15, killing the alligator," Blackmon wrote in the police report.

 Florida officials said alligators are especially aggressive and territorial at this time of year.